-Stand up paddleboarding (SUP) offers an enjoyable and peaceful way to explore the waters of the Crystal Coast.
+Stand-up paddleboarding (SUP) offers an enjoyable and peaceful way to explore the waters of the Crystal Coast.
 This sport has become a popular coastal activity as well as a great workout.
 One advantage to SUPing, as opposed to other water sports, is standing at full height – you are inclined to see many sea creatures during your travels and can easily hop off to explore.
 This sport is also a great way to incorporate the kids and even your dog!
-Our marketing manager’s French Bulldog, Martini, has embraced the unavoidable lifestyle of a water dog and has become a wonderful tour guide atop her SUP.

 For the more adventurous explorer, try parasailing!
 Flying high across the coastline, you will see breathtaking views of the coast like never before.
-You can fly single or double, and kids as young as 6 can go up!
-It’s a once in a lifetime experience to see our island from a “birds-eye” perspective and is something your family will remember for years to come.
+You can fly single or double, and kids as young as six can go up!
+It’s a once-in-a-lifetime experience to see our island from a “birds-eye” perspective, and is something your family will remember for years to come.
 It’s also a remarkably safe adrenaline rush on your family’s summer vacation!

 Our coastline is considered one of the country’s finest collections of shipwrecks to dive and explore sharks, stingrays, dolphins, sea turtles, and an endless variety of fish and plants.
 We are blessed with the warm waters of the Gulf Stream, allowing summertime water temperatures near 80 degrees and winter temperatures near 60 degrees.